“Measurement is fabulous. Unless you're busy measuring what's easy to measure as opposed to what's important” –Seth Godin.

 StatsD is a front-end proxy for the Graphite/Carbon metrics server.
 The first implementation was developed with node.

-You can install from PyPI:
+You can install it from PyPI:

 $ pip install statsd

-Fig - StatsD integration with application.
+Fig - StatsD integration with the application.

-The configuration includes following components:
+The configuration includes the following components:

-- StatsD Server - StatsD client sends the data to StatsD server.
+- StatsD Server - StatsD client sends the data to the StatsD server.
 StatsD Server parses the messages, extracts metrics data, and periodically flushes the data to graphite.

 Graphite is very easy to use and has very powerful graphing and data manipulation capabilities.
-Most importantly for StatsD, you can create new metrics in graphite just by sending it data for that metric.
+Most importantly, for StatsD, you can create new metrics in graphite just by sending data for that metric.
 That means there’s no management overhead for engineers to start tracking something new.
 You can simply tell StatsD that you want to track “grue.dinners” and it’ll automatically appear in graphite.
 (By the way, because we flush data to graphite every 10 seconds, our StatsD metrics are nearly real-time.)

 Here’s how we can do it using our Python StatsD library: